scop/pytekukko-test/README.md

 * construct a `Pytekukko` client with it and your credentials,
 * invoke methods on the client.

-The API uses cookie based sessions, use a persistent aiohttp `CookieJar` to maintain client session across interpreter restarts.
+The Omakukko API uses cookie based sessions, use a persistent aiohttp `CookieJar` to maintain client session across interpreter restarts.

 High level client methods handle logging in when the need to do so is